jlcarr/LeetCode/README.md

 - **Memory**: 16.4 MB
 - **Solution**: Simply run through the numbers, noting a 0 will make the entire result 0, and only negative values change the result.

+### Problem 1830
+- **Name**: Sentence Similarity III
+- **Runtime**: 37 ms
+- **Memory**: 16.47 MB
+- **Solution**: We can scan through the lists of words looking for the first mismatch: it's at this point we'd need to do an insertion, and we know how long it must be from the length difference.
+So we can just skip ahead and see if we are now matching the rest of the way: if not the sentences are not similar enough.

 ### Problem 1838
 - **Name**: Frequency of the Most Frequent Element
 - **Runtime**: 1158 ms